ugomadagu/Alotis_Support/README.md

 ## Privacy

-Alotis does not collect any data uasge or perosnal data.
+Alotis does not collect any data.

 ## Contact Information